-- Financial aid offers: Builds off the College Cost Transparency and Student Protection Act (Rep. McClain (R-MI)) and the Understanding the True Cost of College Act (Reps.
-Kim (R-CA), Krishnamoorthi (D-IL), and Gottheimer (D-NJ)) to require the Secretary of Education (Secretary) to create a standardized financial aid offer form that includes standardized definitions and terminology, formatting requirements, and information for students and families. - College Scorecard and Postsecondary Data System: Streamlines the overwhelming maze of information available to students and parents by requiring the Secretary to update and maintain the College Scorecard website with key information about colleges and universities. - Aggregated Information and Statistics: Requires the College Scorecard to include aggregated, program-level statistics on college costs, financial aid, and student outcomes, as well as allow students to create customizable comparisons of degree and certificate programs offered at institutions of higher education (IHEs).
-Requires the College Scorecard to also include a universal net price calculator, similar to the Net Price Calculator Improvement Act (Rep. Guthrie (R-KY)). - Data Collection: Authorizes the Commissioner of Education Statistics to develop a secure, privacy-protected postsecondary data system for purposes of collecting and reporting information on students receiving federal financial assistance.
+- Financial aid offers: Builds off the College Cost Transparency and Student Protection Act (Rep. McClain (R-MI)) and the bipartisan Understanding the True Cost of College Act (Reps.
+Kim (R-CA), Krishnamoorthi (D-IL), and Gottheimer (D-NJ)) to require the Secretary of Education (Secretary) to create a standardized financial aid offer form that includes standardized definitions and terminology, formatting requirements, and information for students and families. - College Scorecard and Postsecondary Data System: Streamlines the overwhelming maze of information available to students and parents by requiring the Secretary to update and maintain the College Scorecard website with key information about colleges and universities. - Aggregated Information and Statistics: Requires the College Scorecard to include aggregated, program-level statistics on college costs, financial aid, and student outcomes, as well as allow students to create customizable comparisons of degree and certificate programs offered at institutions of higher education (IHEs). - Universal Net Price Calculator: Establishes a Universal Net Price Calculator similar to the bi-partisan Net Price Calculator Improvement Act (Rep. Guthrie (R-KY) and Rep. Trahan (D-MA)), to provide personalized estimates of college costs for students before they enroll, including automatic estimates for students after they fill out their Free Application for Federal Student Aid (FAFSA).

+Page 1 of 10 February 6, 2024 • Data Collection: Authorizes the Commissioner for Education Statistics to develop a secure, privacy-protected postsecondary data system for purposes of collecting and reporting information on students receiving federal financial assistance.